Man robbed over 20 men he met on Grindr: DOJ - NewsBreak

 Derrick Patterson, 22, is charged in a federal criminal complaint with one count of robbery.
 He was taken into custody Monday by FBI agents.

-The man has been tied to multiple robberies that happened between November 2019 and March 2022.Rapper’s corpse propped up at nightclub for funeral; family defends decision: report
+The man has been tied to multiple robberies that happened between November 2019 and March 2022.Agents seize fake merchandise during Final Four

 The robberies usually began the same way: Patterson would use the Grindr app to contact people, who he then met at their homes or hotel rooms, purportedly for sex, according to the U.S. Attorney’s Office.